onewelcome/identity-cloud-documentation/docs/products/access/api-reference/description-oauth-endpoint.md

 | key1  | ["val1"]          |
 | key2  | ["val2", "val3"]  |

-Example use-case: integration with `delegated consent` product managed by the `Vinegar` team.
+Example use-case: providing context like 'on_behalf_of', 'on_behalf_of_type' to make integrating with a `Externalised Authorisation` product possible.

 ### Authorization error extensions